 Push Button For Walk Light

-I've been sick all week with a rotten cold and forgot to tae pics for my photo journal so I'm filling in with photos I've already taken this month. 😕
+I've been sick all week with a rotten cold and forgot to take pics for my photo journal so I'm filling in with photos I've already. 😕

 I took this one earlier this month while walking the Wasson Way bike trail at sunset.